HomeDing/homeding.github.io/boards/bulb.md

 https://esphome.io/components/output/my9231.html

-## Configuration
+## System Configuration for bulbs

-The following configuration can be used to control the bulb above using the MY9291 Element.
-It can easily be adopted to use the RGB Light element when the bulb is using PWM directly.

-**env.json**
+In the **env.json** file the device specific settings must be configured.

+In the settings on the [device element](/elements/device.md) the following properties are used:

+**name** - the unique device name on the network.

+**homepage** - The small size board implementation is a good candidate to be used as the standard UI.

+**connectTime** - this value can be reduced to a shorter time as network configuration is not required for bulbs.

+The [OTA element](/elements/ota.md) enables updating the device firmware using the Arduino environment.
+A password should be specified.

 ```JSON
 {